jpcsupplies/Lobby/README.txt

 *******************
 Navigation warnings are admin created popup warning messages tied to a particular position in space, and a defined radius around it.
-If a Player enters one of these hazard zones it displays a warning, generates a GPS point, and plays an alert tone.
+If a Player enters one of these hazard zones it displays a warning, generates a GPS point, and plays an alert tone until they leave the area.

 To use this features, open your configuration editor with /Ledit and look for the [Navigation Warnings]  heading.